 On occasions where subsea pipe connectors are to be used for attaching a new pipe run, it may be necessary to remove seam welds from the pipe to ensure a good fit.
 This operation is carried out using a portable milling rail attached to the pipe with a chain clamp.

-For decommissioning pipelines, a subsea diamond wire saw or heavy duty portable bandsaw can be used.
+For decommissioning pipelines, a subsea diamond wire saw can be used.
 These can be either lowered from deck above the surface or hooked up to a remotely operated vehicle (ROV).

 Get in touch Contact Us